 The Shadow Beard

 In a previous era, the presence of stubble usually meant you forgot to shave, but nowadays you can rock that shadow beard with some genuine style and precision.
 And while there are a handful of shadow beard styles to choose from, they each share a baseline aim for consistency.
-To achieve said consistency, you’ll want to regularly maintain your shadow beard using a beard trimmer on a daily basis.
+To achieve said consistency, you’ll want to regularly maintain your stubble beard using a beard trimmer on a daily basis.

 The Professional Beard

 There was once a time when a beard of any style might have been seen as a symbol of revolt within a corporate environment.
-Those days are more or less gone, but that doesn’t mean you can stroll in to the office looking like the fourth member of ZZ Top just yet.
+Those days are more or less gone, but that doesn’t mean you can stroll into the office looking like the fourth member of ZZ Top just yet.
 Instead, opt for a professional beard (aka the “corporate beard” or “short box beard”).
 It’s a short beard style of uniform length, with tight, clean edges at the cheek and neckline, and no stray hairs sticking out.

 The Natural Full Beard

 Ubiquitous amongst hipsters, the natural full beard is less a facial hair style and more a full blown lifestyle.
 To be clear, we’re not just talking about letting your beard hair grow unchecked.
 By contrast, a properly executed natural full beard requires regular grooming and conditioning, along with a genuine instinct for facial hair style.
 That said, this is the best beard style for men who do in fact want their beards to keep growing, letting it achieve a natural volume and length.
 Whether that means growing the beard for a full year (aka the “yeard”), two years (aka the “tweard”), or forever (aka the “terminal beard”) is up to you.
 Again, what’s most important is that you trim and condition while you go, retaining a clean and purposeful profile.
 This is one of the best beard styles for a round face!

 The Verdi Beard